RabiaKutlu/Speech-Rewards-Unless-You-Are-a-Women/README.md

 Use this code to calculate the number of words and sessions spoken for each MP in each year: milletvekilleri_word_sentence_count.jpynb

 Using the libraries for gendered Turkish names in this (https://github.com/eoner/turkce_isimler) depository, find the gender of MPs using code:gender_temp.ipynb
+The genders of some of the MPs with gender-neutral names are manually edited later when cleaning and merging data.

-The rest of the cleaninf, merging and analysis can be reproduced using this code: Cleaning_Merging_Analysis.R and election data available in this repository.
+The rest of the cleaning, merging and analysis can be reproduced using this code: Cleaning_Merging_Analysis.R and election data available in this repository.